schodaw/TWEB-Project1/README.md

 #Pending work#
 - Expand the PDF display size
 - Manage users roles for functionality access.
 (For the moment a student can create a lecture for example.)
-- Change pdf upload functionnality to upload on amazone s3.

 #Run project locally#